Anon-Planet/thgtoa/guide.md

 This Browser on the host OS will only be used to download various utilities and will never be used for actual sensitive activities.

-Refer to [Appendix Y: Installing and using desktop Tor Browser].
+Refer to [Appendix Y: Installing and using desktop Tor Browser:].

 If you are experiencing issues connecting to Tor due to Censorship or Blocking, you might consider using Tor bridges as explained here: <https://bridges.torproject.org/> <sup>[[Archive.org]][584]</sup>